Société Nationale des Beaux-Arts

 Introduction:

-The first Salon de la Société National des Beaux-Arts was held in 1890 at the Champ-de-Mars in the Palais des Beaux-Arts.
+The first Salon de la Société Nationale des Beaux-Arts was held in 1890 at the Champ-de-Mars in the Palais des Beaux-Arts.
 The year before a group had split of from the ‘Société des Artistes Français‘.
-The Salons de la Société National des Beaux-Arts can be seen as independant group exhibitions and in this sense as one of the successors of the ‘impressionist’ expositions that stopped in 1886.
+The Salons de la Société Nationale des Beaux-Arts can be seen as independant group exhibitions and in this sense as one of the successors of the ‘impressionist’ expositions that stopped in 1886.
 Many partakers of the ‘impressionist’ expositions (frequently) exhibited at the Salon de la Société des Beaux-Arts, including Sisley.
 This Salon had a jury, but awarded no medals.
+Since 1901 it was held at the west wing of the Grand Palais (iR40).

 On this page you will find (in the future) overviews of the founders, the ‘associés’ and the ‘impressionist’ partakers.

-The Salon de la Société National des Beaux-Arts (=SNBA):
+The Salon de la Société Nationale des Beaux-Arts (=SNBA):

 Many partakers of the ‘impressionist’ expositions (that stopped in 1886) exhibited at the salons of the Société National des Beaux-Arts (that started 4 years later in 1890) and often were ‘associé’.
 The folowing artists exhibited on a regular basis: Boudin, Colin, Desboutin, Lebourg, Meyer, Lepine, J.F.
 Raffaëlli, Sisley and Vidal.
 The folowing artists exhibited on a less regular basis: Brandon, Forain, and Redon.
 The folowing artists exhibited just one time: Cassatt (only in 1898), Gauguin (only in 1891), Vignon (only in 1897).
 Postumous there were works exhibited of Bureau.

 Sources on Impressionism don’t render much attention to the Société National des Beaux-Arts.
-This is strange, because it is an independent group exhibition, probably also inspired by the independant ‘impressionist’ expositions, and starting just 4 years after the last ‘impressionist’ exposition.
+This is strange, because it is an independent group exhibition, probably also inspired by the independant ‘impressionist’ expositions, and starting just 4 years after the last ‘impressionist’ exposition in 1886.
 And among the participants were many ‘impressionists’, including the key-Impressionist Alfred Sisley.

-Note: in 1861 Louis Martinet, Théophile Gautier and others already had formed a Société National des Beaux-Arts (R290,p53).
+Note: in 1861 Louis Martinet, Théophile Gautier and others already had formed a Société Nationale des Beaux-Arts (R290,p53).

 Founders of the Société National des Beaux-Arts (=SNBA):

-Who were the founders of the Société National des Beaux-Arts?
+Who were the founders of the Société Nationale des Beaux-Arts?
 Here below you will find (in the future) an overview:

 • x

-Associé of the Société National des Beaux-Arts (=SNBA):
+Associé of the Société Nationale des Beaux-Arts (=SNBA):

-Who were associates of the Société National des Beaux-Arts?
+Who were associates of the Société Nationale des Beaux-Arts?
 Here below you will find (in the future) an overview:

 • x

-‘Impressionists’ at the Société National des Beaux-Arts (=SNBA):
+Sociétaire of the Société Nationale des Beaux-Arts (=SNBA):

 • x